 - Turn a vomiting person on his/her side to prevent choking.

 - Clear vomit from the mouth.

 - Keep the person awake.

 - NEVER leave the person unattended.

+- Contact Campus Safety for assistance or call 911.

 Notes:

 Alcohol and other drug use during pregnancy increases risk of physical harm to fetus.